 Research grants provide for the recovery of direct and indirect costs.
 Direct and indirect costs charged to federal grants are subject to federal audit.
-Related indirect costs from federal grants are recorded at a predetermined rate that was negotiated with the federal government for the period beginning July 1, 2018 through June 30, 2021.
-As of June 30, 2021, the Institute had submitted a proposed rate for approval from the federal government for the period July 1, 2021 through June 30, 2024.
-The Institute was reimbursed for employee benefit costs from grantors at a fixed rate, which was negotiated with the federal government effective for the fiscal year ended June 30, 2021.
-The employee benefit cost rate is negotiated annually and as of June 30, 2021, the Institute had submitted the proposed rate for the fiscal year ended June 30, 2022.
+Related indirect costs from federal grants are recorded at a predetermined rate that was negotiated with the federal government for the period beginning July 1, 2021 through June 30, 2024.
+The Institute was reimbursed for employee benefit costs from grantors at a fixed rate, which was negotiated with the federal government effective for the fiscal year ended June 30, 2022.
+The employee benefit cost rate is negotiated annually and as of June 30, 2022, the Institute had negotiated a rate for the fiscal year ended June 30, 2023.